-- "The most useful things I have learned are the basics about computers and pictures/sound." - "Just general concepts about programming.
+- "The most useful things I have learned are the basics about computers and pictures/sound.
+I think when we learn HTML-that will be interesting and useful to real life applications." - "Just general concepts about programming.
 It's pretty logical, sort of like in math, so it's understandable." - "Programming is fun and ANYONE can do it!"